-Fig. \ref{(2,2)_specific_PA} illustrates the distribution of allocated power to the various data streams $s_{\rm c}$, $s_{1}$ and $s_{2}$ for secrecy rate constrained RS and MULP scheme under both perfect CSIT and imperfect CSIT.
-Solid lines refer to perfect CSIT and dashed to imperfect CSIT.
-It is clear that the power ratio curves of private streams $s_{1}$ and $s_{2}$ are overlapped for both MULP and RS, since $\gamma=1$ indicates both users have the same channel strength.
+Fig. \ref{(2,2)_specific_PA} illustrates the distribution of allocated power to the data streams $s_{\rm c}$, $s_{1}$ and $s_{2}$ for RSMA-based secure precoding and MULP scheme under both perfect CSIT and imperfect CSIT.
+The power ratio curves of private streams $s_{1}$ and $s_{2}$ are overlapped for both MULP and RS, since $\gamma=1$ indicates both users have the same channel strength.
 When perfect CSIT is available, as $R_{\rm s}^{\rm th}$ increases, the power allocated to $s_{\rm c}$ of RS scheme first remains constant then decreases under all $\theta$ values.
-Whereas the power ratio of $s_{\rm c}$ under imperfect CSIT condition keeps decreasing and eventually approaches to 0, this is when the WSR of RS and MULP coincide with each other.
-This is because a higher secrecy rate constraint requires more power allocated to private streams, which is in line with results in Fig. \ref{(2,2)_specific_WSR}.
+Whereas the power ratio of $s_{\rm c}$ under imperfect CSIT condition keeps decreasing and eventually approaches 0, this is when the WSR of RS and MULP coincide with each other.
+This indicates a higher $R_{\rm s}^{\rm th}$ requires more power allocated to private streams, which is in line with results in Fig. \ref{(2,2)_specific_WSR}.
 Correspondingly, the power allocated to private streams under imperfect CSIT is higher than under perfect CSIT.
-This is because a poor channel condition tends to allocate more power to private streams to ensure the security requirements.
+Because a poor channel condition tends to allocate more power to private streams to ensure security.
 As there is no common stream in MULP, the power ratio for both private streams stay constant at 0.5.